 I loved giving these Olive Oil, Vinegar and Salt & Pepper grinders our own stamp of creativity.
 As part of our entry into Cricut’s Design Star Space competition we created these fresh yet classic text transfers to add a little individuality in our kitchen restyle.
 This is one of those projects that just wouldn’t be possible without the Cricut Explore so we were super excited to make it happen.
+(UPDATE: We have added even more labels for your kitchen pantry goods!
+Download them below.)

 We picked up the lovely glass bottles in Crate and Barrel – they have lots of different sizes so you’re not bound by the text size I’m providing here.
 After sizing and cutting your text into your vinyl, pick out the pieces you don’t need using your weeder or scraping tool.
 Peel away the sticky side of your transfer sheet and carefully place it onto you text design.
 Rub it well to make sure it’s firmly stuck then lift up the transfer sheet – your vinyl word will now be on the transfer paper in mirror form.